uedah1999/GFScraping/README.md

 ## Updates of January 2021
 The original scripts were written in June 2019, revised in July 2020, but had issues of 1) scraping unnecessary transcripts, and 2) missing necessary transcripts.
 Main updates of January 2021 include:
 - Modified the crawling and scraping step to run Chrome WebDriver in background.
-- Transferred all scripts to Python in order to execute the whole process with a single file `nds_main.py`
+- Transferred some scripts to Python in order to execute the whole process with a single file `nds_main.py`
 - For each broadcast in the original excel file, the output csv file indicates
     1. whether the URL was collected
     1. whether the transcript was scraped